tabishfayyaz/notes-and-books/agile-development.md

 - If items don't have enough details or need more information those gaps can be filled so that there aren't any blockers or time wasters during the actual sprint planning meeting

 #### Sprint Planning Meeting
-- A) Retrospective Recap B) Product and Marketing Updates C) Planning conversation
+- A) Retrospective Recap B) Product & Marketing Updates C) Planning conversation
 - Starts with Scrum Master presenting any relevant action items from the retrospective and then product owner provides any product or market updates
 - Product Owner does the actual planning conversation (Sprint Goal + Velocity) by working with the development team
 - One of the biggest challenge is often prioritization so a focused sprint goal and velocity will help